 Dan has practiced in fields as diverse as financial services, franchise, automotive, employment, real estate, construction, healthcare, RICO, securities, and antitrust law.
 He has also been lead counsel in major class actions and multiple party cases of all types in numerous jurisdictions.
 He has appeared in, for example, New York, Virginia, Maryland, the District of Columbia, Minnesota, South Carolina, North Carolina, Georgia, Alabama, Florida, Texas, Colorado, Nevada, and California courts.

 Born and raised in New Haven, Connecticut, Dan received his B.A., magna cum laude, Phi Beta Kappa, from Williams College in 1979 and his J.D. from Duke University School of Law in 1983.
 Dan clerked for Judge James K. Logan of the U.S. Court of Appeals for the Tenth Circuit before joining Williams & Connolly in 1984.
 Dan served on the firm's Executive Committee from 2009 to 2011.

 Dan is currently a Senior Lecturing Fellow at Duke Law School and also served multiple terms on the Board of Visitors.

 Though all cases vary and none is predictive, Dan’s experience as lead counsel includes:

-- Winning a liability verdict for a nationwide hotel corporation in a case seeking specific performance and then obtaining specific performance in a separate trial
+- Won a liability verdict for a nationwide hotel company in a case seeking specific performance and then obtained specific performance in a separate trial.

-- Successfully obtaining reversal in federal court, under the “manifest disregard” standard, of an arbitrator's certification of a nationwide class against a public company
+- Obtained reversal in the Western District of North Carolina, under the “manifest disregard” standard, of an arbitrator's certification of a nationwide class against a public company.

 Senior Lecturing Fellow, Duke University School of Law, 2011 - present